 This is by far the most common problem with the original Wii.
-In this guide we’ll diagnose and dissect the error so you can get that Wii reading discs again.
+In this guide we’ll diagnose the error so you can get that Wii reading discs again.
 Let’s get started.

 In this fix guide, we will go through the following steps until we fix the error: